John L. Spalding Memorial Scholarship

 - Applicants are eligible only if scholarship will be used to sponsor undergraduate work.

-- Applications must be typed and completed in full, including signature, date, and all other requested information.
+- Applications must be typed and completed in full, including signature, date, etc.

 - The application for the 2018 JLS scholarship will be available May 15, 2018.